PranavMotarwar/zipstream-ai/paper.md

 Secondly, `FileParser` automatically detects file formats such as `.csv`, `.json`, `.txt`, and `.md`, and parses them into structured Python-native objects, usually using `pandas`.
 It also detects common delimiters like commas, semicolons, or tabs, for flexible parsing.

-The third component, `ask()`, enables natural language interaction with the parsed data by leveraging OpenAI’s GPT models.
+The third component, `ask()`, enables natural language interaction with the parsed data by leveraging Google's Gemini models.
 This function constructs prompts from representative data and queries the LLM to generate insights or perform analytical reasoning.

 To support diverse usage, the package includes `.env` file support for secure API key management via `python-dotenv`, and a command-line interface (CLI) built with `typer` that supports interactive browsing and querying.
 The architecture is streaming-safe and is designed to plug into both Jupyter-based workflows and backend pipelines.
 Planned extensions include support for OCR and integration with open-source LLMs for offline use.